nathan-contino/nathan-contino.github.io/_posts/2021-11-08-foco-yeah-howling-cows.markdown

 From the mountain bike adventure, Meg and I decided to tour a bit around town.
 We really wanted to check out CSU and Fort Collins' supposed best-in-country bike infrastructure.
-And while Fort Collins isn't exactly Amsterdam, it's a step above anything I've ever experienced in the US for bicycling.
+While Fort Collins isn't exactly Amsterdam, it's a step above anything I've ever experienced in the US for bicycling.
 It's so freeing and carefree to ride around town, because you don't have to *think* about which roads are built to accommodate your bike.
 They pretty much all are.
-And because there are so many bikes around, cars seem to have a natural (and healthy) respect for cyclists, instead of zooming past you just to wait for you when they have to turn in a block.
-And on the CSU campus, the signage is
+Because there are so many bikes around, cars seem to have a natural (and healthy) respect for cyclists, instead of zooming past you just to wait for you when they have to turn in a block.
+On the CSU campus, the signage is
 awesome: there's dedicated lanes for bikes, separate from the dedicated lanes for pedestrians.
-And even better: in the densest parts of campus, there just isn't a dedicated lane for cars at all.
+Even better: in the densest parts of campus, there just isn't a dedicated lane for cars at all.
 Take that, car-industrial complex.

 ![not a car lane](/../_images/nov_08_foco/thats_not_a_car_lane.jpg)